Cindy0202-mae/landing-page/README.md

 - **Responsive Design**: Fully responsive layout that works on all devices.
 - **Sections**: Includes About, Tech Stacks, Projects, and Contact information.
 - **Modern Styling**: Uses flexbox for clean layouts and Sass for efficient styling.
-- **Interactive Elements**: Hover effects, animations, and mobile-friendly menu.
+- **Interactive Elements**: Hover effects, animations, and a mobile-friendly menu.

 ## Technologies Used